openethereum/openethereum.github.io/JSONRPC.md

 ### Receipts

 Depending on the type of transaction we have different receipt types:
-- Legacy receipt is only receipt available before EIP-2718.
-It contain fields:
+- Legacy receipt, the only receipt available before EIP-2718.
+It contains fields:
-    - `blockHash`:   `Hash` - 32 Bytes - hash of the block where this transaction was in.
+    - `blockHash`:   `Hash` - 32 Bytes - hash of the block this transaction was in.
-    - `blockNumber`:   `Quantity` or `Tag` - block number where this transaction was in.
+    - `blockNumber`:   `Quantity` or `Tag` - block number this transaction was in.
     - `contractAddress`:   `Address` - 20 Bytes - The contract address created, if the transaction was a contract creation, otherwise `null`.
     - `cumulativeGasUsed`:   `Quantity` - The total amount of gas used when this transaction was executed in the block.
     - `from`:   `Address` - 20 Bytes - The address of the sender.